aboutcode-org/aboutcode/docs/source/archive/gsoc/reports/2024/scancodeio_scorecode_pranay.rst

 Overview
 --------

-The primary objective of this project was to integrate the OpenSSF Scorecard into the Scancode.io platform, thereby enhancing its capabilities for vulnerability analysis.
+The primary objective of this project was to fetch and integrate the OpenSSF Scorecard data into the Scancode.io platform for all detected packages, thereby enhancing its capabilities for security and community health metrics analysis.
 The project involved work on two key repositories: `Scorecode`,which was developed as a PyPI package, and `Scancode.io`, where the integration with Scorecard data was implemented within scanning pipelines.

 **Scorecode**

-`Scorecode` serves as a PyPI package that encapsulates the business logic for fetching OpenSSF Scorecard data using the OpenSSF API.
+`scorecode package <https://pypi.org/project/scorecode/>`_ serves as a PyPI package that has the functions to fetch and store OpenSSF Scorecard data using the OpenSSF public API.
 It also includes Django mixin models that can be extended and integrated into other platforms with databases, such as Scancode.io and PurlDB, ensuring seamless utilization of Scorecard data across various projects.

 **Scancode.io**

-In the `Scancode.io` project, I developed a pipeline that interacts with the `Scorecode` package to fetch and store Scorecard data in the Scancode.io database.
-The data can then be exported into Bill of Materials (BOM) files in formats like CycloneDX and SPDX, providing comprehensive security insights in standardized formats.
+In the `Scancode.io` project, I added a pipeline that interacts with the `scorecode` package to fetch and store Scorecard data in the Scancode.io database.
+The data can then be exported into various outputs like the Software Bill of Materials (SBOM) CycloneDX format (and SPDX too in the future), providing comprehensive security insights in standardized formats.

 --------------------------------------------------------------------------------